7 natural menopause treatments that really work? Can it be true?

 (Psst.
 If you want help finding the perfect fit, we’ll take you through our favorites here.)

-What is the best natural thing for menopause?
+What is the best natural remedy for menopause?

 This is a major life event, and it can co-occur with so many other stressors.